tdwg/bdq/tg2/_review/README.md

 │   ├── terms
 │   ├── users
 │   └── vocabularies
-└── vocabulary
+└── vocabulary ?should this just be the term version files, or do the deriviative vocabulary csv, xml, owl files go here?
+    ├── .xml rdf/xml files for vocabularies that will ultimately be deriviatives of term-version files ** Copy updates to here, DO NOT EDIT HERE **
     ├── .csv files for vocabularies that will ultimately be deriviatives of term-version files ** Copy updates to here, DO NOT EDIT HERE **
     └── term_versions location for and proposed stubs for term-version files to which lines are only appended from which vocabulary artifacts will be built.